k-capehart/kc-sf-plugin/messages/kc.update-api.md

 The component type whose API version should be updated.

-# flags.type.api-version
+# flags.api-version.summary

-The minimum required API version that components should be updated to satisfy.
+The minimum required API version that components should satisfy.